US Financial Aid recipient’s responsibilities

 In order to receive US Federal funds, students must meet minimum standards for both the above mentioned components, whilst simultaneously adhering to UTS Academic Progression Rules and to Australian Immigration and visa requirements.

 UTS will monitor enrolment and academic progress every semester.
 If a student fails to meet minimum satisfactory academic progress based on these standards, then the student will be given a SAP Warning for the following semester.
 The student will be advised by email from UTS.

 If, the student again fails to meet SAP in the next academic period, the student will need to successfully appeal the failure to meet SAP, to be placed on probation in order to continue to receive further federal loans.

 The student will be notified by email at the end of each semester if they have failed to meet the SAP requirements and any action required to avoid suspension of Financial Aid.

-UTS cannot waive the US Federal Financial Aid SAP requirement for any student to receive financial aid.
+UTS cannot waive the US Financial Aid SAP requirement for any student to receive financial aid.
 Please see details of the appeal procedures (see later section of this document) for verifiable extenuating or unforeseen circumstances.

 Students in undergraduate and postgraduate coursework programs

 Beyond the UTS requirements for academic standing, in order to satisfy the required minimum rate of progress, a US Financial Aid student must gain more than 50 per cent of the credit points for the subjects in which the student has been enrolled each academic period and have at least a pass average (1.5 on the UTS 4-point scale) for the subjects in which the student has been enrolled since the commencement of enrolment in the course.
 Furthermore, a student taking a full-time study load (24 credit points) must not fail more than one subject in an academic period (semester).